Certificate: FET Accounting Technician NQF Level 4

-The intermediate level FET Certificate: Accounting Technician Qualification consists of seven units with seven assessments.
+The intermediate level FET Certificate: Accounting Technician Qualification consists of seven modules.
 The qualification introduces more complex accounting tasks, such as maintaining cost accounting records and preparing reports and returns.

 - SAQA ID: 77143